DAIAD/web-client-home/README.md

 Sections
 ----------------------

-The Home application is divided into three main sections:
+The Home application is divided into five main sections:

 + Dashboard
 + History